gmoigneu/platformsh-example-abecms/REVERSE-APACHE.md

 ```
 ### ProxyPreserveHost

-You should turn `On` in case of multiple Abecms on the same server.
+You should turn `On` this directive in case of multiple Abecms on the same server.
 This directive will pass the Host: header to the proxied host instead of the hostname specified in the ProxyPass line.

 ###